Technology

 2. Thumbnails appear in the desktop app, where you assign names and give consent

-3. The desktop downloads relevant frames via signed URLs
+3. The desktop downloads the relevant frame regions

 The split matters for privacy.
 Detection (finding where faces are) happens in the cloud.
-Recognition (turning a face into a unique vector that could identify someone) happens exclusively on your machine.
+Recognition (turning a face into a unique mathematical representation that could identify someone) happens exclusively on your machine.

 Voice Matching